When a DUI threatens everything, you need a lawyer who understands the science and knows how to challenge the prosecution’s case.

 One of only six attorneys in Florida holding the ACS-CHAL Forensic Lawyer-Scientist Designation.
 We examine breath testing, blood and urine evidence, and standardized field sobriety procedures with the same level of scientific scrutiny the government relies on.

-DUI defense is a core focus of our practice.
-That focus allows for deeper preparation, sharper cross-examination, and careful attention to the scientific details that often decide these cases.
+DUI defense is the core of our practice, led by a former Assistant Public Defender from the Thirteenth Judicial Circuit who knows how the State builds and tries these cases.
+That focus means deeper preparation, sharper cross-examination, and attention to the scientific details that decide them.

-Legal problems are stressful.
-We treat every client with respect, patience, and the human touch that makes a difficult time more bearable.
+More than 200 client testimonials and a 4.9-star Google rating.
+Legal problems are stressful, and we treat every client with respect, patience, and the human touch that makes a difficult time more bearable.

 Florida law sets 0.08 as the legal threshold for DUI.
 You can be charged if your blood-alcohol level is 0.08 grams or more per 100 milliliters of blood, or if your breath-alcohol level is 0.08 grams or more per 210 liters of breath.
 At this level or higher, the law considers it prima facie evidence of impairment, meaning it is strong evidence that you were impaired.